Vicko657/interior-design-api/README.md

 ## 🏘️ API Endpoints

-Th Interior Design Planner API provides different endpoints to help the designer manage their interior design projects with their clients.
+The Interior Design Planner API provides different endpoints to help the designer manage their interior design projects with their clients.

 The entity relationships between the three entities: Client, Project and Room will allow the interior designer to perform CRUD operations on each entity, as well as query data.